in the Valdez-Cordova Census Area

 Facilities, Utilities, and Health Care

 - McCarthy is accessible from the Richardson via Edgerton Highways.
 The 58-mile McCarthy Road starts in Chitina and continues into the Wrangell-St. Elias Park.
 A footbridge is used to cross the Kennicott River.
-There are two gravel airstrips in the vicinity.
-A private airstrip airstrip is 2,000' long by 35' wide; the state-owned gravel airstrip is 3,500' long by 60' wide.
+There are two gravel airstrips in the vicinity, one is owned privately and the other is state owned.
 DOT performs irregular winter maintenance of the McCarthy airport.

 - State Ferry